Online Donations and Nonprofit Taxes: 5 Things to Know

-1. Online donations to 501(c)(3) organizations can be tax-deductible.
+1. Donations to 501(c)(3) organizations are tax-deductible.

 2. It’s crucial to provide supporters with donation receipts.